elcysm/plagiarism-checker/README.md

-#Plagiarism-checker: A web application helps people check plagiarism in their text.
+# Plagiarism-checker: A web application helps people check plagiarism in their text.

-Step1: Install
-- pip install